codebyshennan/tamkeen-data/docs/1-data-fundamentals/1.1-intro-data-analytics/assignment.md

 - c.
 To prevent unauthorized access
 - d.
 To store data

-9. Which lifecycle stage involves gathering relevant data?
+9. Which lifecycle stage involves removing records with missing data?

 - a.
 Data Cleaning
 - b.
 Data Exploration